DV And Intersectionality

 • As awareness increased and survivor support evolved into a more structured system, the anti-violence movement gradually shifted from its grassroots beginnings, towards a more institutionally driven approach.
 This inherently left our communities with overlapping experiences of individual and institutional oppression based on identities such as race, class, gender (specifically non-conforming), ability, etc. Survivors with these overlapping identities were pushed out of the movement and places of safety.

 • 1950’s-60’s the Civil Rights era began to highlight the historical violence against Black communities and the demand for rights and freedom.
-This prompted collective consciousness of violence and oppression from many communities including Asian American, and Indigenous communities; who created the American Indian Movement (AIM) as well as influenced the Disability Justice Movement.
+This prompted collective consciousness of violence and oppression from many communities including Asian American, and Indigenous communities, who created the American Indian Movement (AIM) as well as influenced the Disability Justice Movement.
 The overlapping societal violence made it difficult for communities of color to highlight domestic violence in their communities without a widespread understanding of the different levels of experienced violence.
 Many of these communities were not even allowed in stores, or basic human rights at this point.

 • Up until this point communities with disabilities were not centered in the anti-violence movement.
 The Disability Justice movement was influenced by the Civil Rights Movement and the fight against segregation and for inclusion in the law.
 Survivors in this community had very little support or understanding of barriers.